 Ratios from the latest Territory Economic Census and from the U.S. data are used in various stages to fill in data gaps and project lagged data.

-Please note that, due to data limitations, there is only one household income group in the VI data. and the tax impact report does will not display separate results for State Government vs. Local Government, nor the sub-components of Local Government.
+Please note that, due to data limitations, there is only one household income group in the USVI data.
+Also due to data limitations, for both Puerto Rico and USVI, the tax impact report will not display separate results for State Government vs. Local Government, nor the sub-components of Local Government.

 We first calculate U.S. foreign export rates by commodity as a percentage of total U.S. supply of that commodity (including industrial and institutional supply).
 We then apply those foreign export rates to the Territory’s total supply of each commodity for a first estimate of foreign exports by commodity.